FarmData2/FD2-School-Materials/03-Vue1/03-Vue1-Hands-On.md

    ```
 2. Create a `<select>` element on the page.
 3. Use a `v-for` to create an `<option>` for each action.
+   - The `<select>` should render on the page with the appropriate actions listed, but for now it will not do anything when you select an action.
+We'll learn how to do that soon!

 ---